ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 Sections 5.1 (Message Encryption) and 5.2 (Message Decryption) of {{RFC7516}}
-are replaced by the following sections, which add processing rules for using the Integrated Encryption Key Management Mode.
+are replaced by the following sections, which add processing rules for using Integrated Encryption as the Key Management Mode.

 ## Message Encryption {#encryption}